A number of high-profile child abuse cases in Korea has seen the government cave to pressure to address the problem.

 The mainland’s current law on protecting the underage from family abuse is largely in principle and does not include implementation details.
 While China’s 1991 Child Protection Law, 1987 Civil Law and other relevant bylaws define the deprivation of parental custody, there are no specific provisions on how to implement these laws.
 It is especially unclear about which department is responsible for caring for children if parental custody is removed, and what precautions should be taken.

 In 2013, the Ministry of Civil Affairs has set up experimental child protection stations in 20 regions in Jiangsu, Henan and Sichuan provinces, based on existing homeless child protection mechanisms and aiming to build a new system of child protection and family care interventions.

-What if you suspect your child is being mistreated by your ex-spouse?
+What if you suspect child abuse by your ex-spouse?

 If you truly suspect

 your child is a victim while visiting your ex, or elsewhere for that matter, here are five do’s and don’ts that can help you identify the problem and get responsible and professional help:

 Watch your child for symptoms of any kind of trouble that may require professional help.
 Be aware that the symptoms of depression or disgruntlement over the divorce can easily be confused for symptoms of child abuse.
 Usually, only a professional can tell the difference.